uobwatergroup/seaform/README.md

 <img src="util/images/SEAFORM_Modules_f.jpg" width="1050" height="850">

-Let's get started by downloading all the Jupyter Notebook files and folders (util, assessment)
+Let's get started by downloading all the Jupyter Notebook files and folders (including util, assessment folders)

 If you find any errors or any comments on this tool, <b>please email me(ocean47ys@gmail.com).</b>